RaoulGrn/degen-dex/README.md

 1.Create an account and get your API key from moralis.io ->

-* create .env file in dexBack folder with MORALIS_KEY field and enter your moralis API key.
+* Create .env file in dexBack folder with MORALIS_KEY field and enter your moralis API key.

 * Apply for API key from CoinMarketCap and enter it into .env file at X_CMC_PRO_API_KEY field.